The Spirit with love

 God's love lives within us

-If you thought Romeo and Juliet is the essence of a love story, just think of the fact your God died so your heart could be filled with His love.
+If you thought the story Romeo and Juliet is the essence of a love story, just think of the fact your God died so your heart could be filled with His love.
 Now that's a love story for the ages.
 When doubts about His love seem to be stalking you, know that He choose to have His Spirit of love within you (Romans 15:30).
 Did you know His love lives within you?

 God's love works within